Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Peach and Mario gaming

 For real this time..
 (Hint: It's a reference to the 'About me' page.)
-Sure you can consider me a Mario fan circa 2026-.
+Sure you can consider me a Mario fan circa right now-.
 This is despite, to be honest, a disinterest in his contemporary fandom (because they're all children!
 I'm kidding.. it's the adults that are the problem), but it's time to be a frank on another matter: